CyprienBosserelle/BG_Flood/docs/Manual.md

 #Any number of leading space or space between the parameter name and the equal sign will be accepted.
 Tabs are not acceptable
     theta       =      1.0
-#Obviously you have to put the right name down (spelling and not case sensitive) otherwise the line will be ignored
+#Obviously you have to put the right name down (spelling and not case sensitive) otherwise the line will be ignored without warning
 tteettaa = 1.22

 #If you want to add a comment at the end of a line with a parameter you can do it after putting a semi column e.g.: